 However, that’s the best method when privacy and secrecy have to be maintained, together with a guarantee.
 This is the reason Certified Mails are most popular among all types of mailing services.
-The combination of security and speed offered this option of mail is quite unmatched by a lot of competitors, which helps it stand apart in the space.
+The combination of security and speed offered by this option of mail is quite unmatched by a lot of competitors, which helps it stand apart in the space.

 Certified Mail cost :

 The US certified mail costs you adequately but these rates have increased lately.
-The Postal Regulatory Commission who commands on the rates of USPS certified mail has been declared the new rates of US certified mails which are given below:
+The Postal Regulatory Commission who commands the rates of USPS certified mail has been declared the new rates of US certified mails which are given below:

 - Receipt for Electronic Delivery Confirmation costs you USD 0.80